Human-in-the-Loop Intelligence

 Audit Defensibility

-When an IRS examiner questions a classification, the response needs to reflect professional reasoning.
-The examiner expects the signing professional to explain the basis for each classification decision.
-A study where the CPA can articulate the reasoning behind decisions is better positioned under examination.
+When an IRS examiner questions a classification, the response needs to reflect professional reasoning — not "the software did it."
+The examiner expects the signing professional to explain the basis for each decision.
+A study where the accountant has actively reviewed, edited, and approved classifications is better positioned under examination than one generated without human review.

 SegFlow AI's Human-in-the-Loop Architecture